 In the long run, preventive medicine that furnishes a patient with access to nutritional counseling, massage therapy, yoga, tai chi, qigong, or meditation classes, psychological counseling, and proper information about diet and lifestyle is much cheaper than the Disease Care System we have now.
 We all know this.

-Governor Mike Huckabee of Arkansas started one of the best programs of preventive medicine ever established in the US.
+A while back, Governor Mike Huckabee of Arkansas started one of the best programs of preventive medicine ever established in the US.
 His Healthy Arkansas Initiative has become a model program for the entire country.
-The program rewards healthy behaviors judged by the results; and the results are astonishing, while the savings to the state of Arkansas are dramatic.
-To read more on this, visit the Life Extension Foundation: A New State of Health for America.
+The program rewards healthy behaviors judged by the results; and the results were astonishing, while the savings to the state of Arkansas are dramatic.

 Rational Medicine is simply good business.
 The cost/benefit analysis says it all.